trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 "description" and "narrative" are sentence- and paragraph-long elaborations of the information need, respectively.

+For 2016, the interest profiles for evaluation are drawn from three
+sources:

+1. [Interest profiles that were assessed from TREC 2015](TREC2015-MB-eval-topics.json) (51 of these) - so participants have training data.

+2. [Additional interest profiles culled from TREC 2015](TREC2015-MB-noeval-topics-culled.json) (107 of these) - we've gone through manually and retained profiles that are still applicable (e.g., throwing away profiles about events that have happened already) and profiles for which we hope to get a reasonable volume of relevant tweets.

+3. New interest profiles developed for TREC 2016.
+(Available mid-July)

 The official list of interest profiles is provided using a [REST API call](https://github.com/trecrts/trecrts-eval/tree/master/trecrts-server) `GET /topics/:clientid` to the RTS evaluation broker.
 The API provides